 The second main model to explain addiction is the psychological model.
 This model suggests that addiction is a set of learned coping behaviours in response to our environment, beliefs, thoughts, emotions, and sensations.
 Frequently, addictive behaviours may begin as a way to cope with other mental health concerns (such as trauma-related concerns, depression, or anxiety), or with difficulties in our environment (such as stress, relationship concerns, or grief).
 Over time, addictive behaviours become conditioned and overlearned, and individuals struggle to find alternative ways to cope.
 Additionally, the addicted individual’s behaviour is likely to lead to further difficulties, which in turn may cause an increase in mental health symptoms and maladaptive coping behaviours.
 This can get individuals stuck in a cycle of addictive behaviours.

-Our psychologists will first conduct an assessment of your current concerns, needs, and goals, and collaborate with you on what interventions best suit your needs.
+Our treatment is focused on helping you to understand your experiences in a non-judgmental forum where you can make informed decisions about the direction of the work.
+Your psychologist will first conduct an assessment of your current concerns, needs, and goals, and collaborate with you on what interventions best suit your needs.
 From there, we will work together to provide evidence-based treatment, such as:

 Volkow, Koob, & McLellan (2016)